Prayer Thought for February:

 Prayer is a gift:

 “Prayer is the greatest gift with which God blessed His Son at his creation.”
-(The Song of Prayer p.1)
+(S-in.1:1)

 It is the way by which we leave our separate goals and interests and realize our oneness with God.
 It is a reconnecting with God’s gifts to us.